dustinpfister/blog_posts/_posts/js-javascript-example-ratio-module.md

 ## 1 - The ratio module

 In this section I will be going over the ratio module as it stands of this writing.
 The modules contains basic tool functions like a greatest common divisor method, and all kinds of additional methods that I have found that I needed when making my orb.js module that prompted the creation of this module.
 The way that I made it is to just have the very simple object literal module pattern, this seems to work okay for this module at least as all the functions are pubic methods.

+### 1.1 - The start of the module, and the GCD methods

+I start off the module with an object literal assigned to a single global variable called ratio.
+After that the first method that I have is a Greatest Common Divisor method that will find the highest number that can be used to divide two numbers to a whole number.

 ```js
 var ratio = {};